Pool and spa barrier safety information

 Pool/spa owners will be notified by mail when inspection of their safety barrier is imminent, which will be carried out on a suburb basis.
 Due to the nature of the City’s rolling annual inspection programme, not all pools/spas in a suburb will be due for inspection at the same time.

 A pool/spa safety barrier must comply at all times and it is the responsibility of owners that these are maintained.
-Click below to view a checklist that identifies some common areas of non-compliance and has been developed to aid home owners/occupants in ensuring that their safety barrier is maintained.
+Click below to view a safety barrier information sheet and a checklist that identifies some common areas of non-compliance and has been developed to aid home owners/occupants in ensuring that their safety barrier is maintained.